CARTAvis/carta-archived/README.md

-Introduction to build and use Carta Viewer on CentOS 7 (tested) and Ubuntu 16.04 (not completed)
+Introduction to build and use Desktop ver. of Carta Viewer on CentOS 7 (tested) and Ubuntu 16.04 (completed)
 =======

 # Steps before building CARTA